-Our volunteer caregiving assistance program, In Service of Seniors: Pittsburgh, is an important part of the Older Adult Services division at Family Services of Western Pennsylvania.
+Our volunteer caregiving assistance program, In Service of Seniors: Pittsburgh, is an important part of the Older Adult Services division at Wesley Family Services.
 Through long-standing partnerships with community organizations and local congregations of all faiths, the program serves close to 1,000 of Allegheny County’s aging adults each year.

 The program operates with a small core staff as well as hundreds of volunteers.
 Staff provide Information and Assistance to seniors and caregivers who contact the program.
 Additionally, the staff provides outreach and training to older adults to inform them about the services provided by the program from volunteers, resources in the community, and home safety.
 Given the long-standing history with area congregataions of many faiths, the staff also provides targeted outreach to the faith-based community.

 Volunteers work with older adults who struggle to live independently by assisting them with many tasks of daily living.
 Our caring volunteers enable the seniors they work with to continue to live in their own homes for as long as possible.
 Volunteer support includes transportation to medical appointments, assistance with grocery shopping, home safety inspections, and more.
 Through the Open Your Heart to a Senior initiative of the United Way of Allegheny County, volunteers are recruited, trained, mobilized, and supported to provide high quality service to the area’s aging population.